sandbender/kragle_docs/Full_Example_API.md

 Once we know what we want our Stack to do, and we've identified the available Blocks we can stack together to make that happen, we can use the "POST /blockstacks" endpoint to create our Stack.

-In the case of our Delicious -> HipChat example, we will use the "Last Post on Delicious tagged..."
+In the case of our Delicious -> HipChat example, we will use the "Delicious - Last Post tagged..."
 Block, and will stack it on top of the "HipChat - Send Message to Room" Block.

 The main thing we need to know, aside from having chosen the Blocks we wish to use in our Stack, is the Type that each of our Blocks expects as input so that when stacking them together we can provide an appropriate [Conversion Specifier](./API-specific_Topics/Conversion_Specifiers.md) to provide the required input.